-OLRH2O of 235.65 W/m is the average of the global outgoing LW radiation at H2O frequencies, for which the stack model gives ftot= 0.772 and a window of (1-ftot) = 0.228.
-With OLRCO2 = 4.35 from figure 9, the classical total outgoing flux at top of atmosphere is: qtoa = 240 W/m.
+OLRH2O of 228.96 W/m is the average of the global outgoing LW radiation at H2O frequencies, for which the stack model gives ftot= 0.7965 and a window of (1-ftot) = 0.2035.
+With OLRCO2 = 11.04 from figure 8, the average total outgoing flux at top of atmosphere is: qtoa = 240 W/m.
 The calculated values of the other components of q are given in figure 6, not as nodal values with dimension W/m but as distribution in W/m.

 Figure 6

 These additional sources of heat are needed, in order that the temperature distribution indeed corresponds to the measured one, shown in figure 3.
-The stack model calculates, apart from LW radiation, the necessary additional heat input distribution with a total value of: 149 W/m.
+The stack model calculates, apart from LW radiation, the necessary additional heat input distribution with a total value of: 150.8772 W/m.
 Possible other heat inputs are from:

-- - absorption of incoming SW radiation by aerosols - convection from the surface of sensible and latent heat, and - thermalization of CO2 i.e. absorbance in the atmosphere of a part of the infra-red-active gas by LW radiation from the surface but not reemitted.
-The heat is given by collisions to the bulk of the atmospheric molecules: 80% N2, 19% O2 and the trace gas water-vapor H2O.
+- absorption of incoming SW radiation by aerosols - convection from the surface of sensible and latent heat, and - thermalization of CO2 i.e. absorbance in the atmosphere of a part of the infra-red-active gas by LW radiation from the surface but not reemitted.
+The heat is given by collisions to the bulk of the atmospheric molecules: 79 % N2, 20 % O2 and the trace gas water-vapor H2O.

-The first two contributions are also mentioned by mainstream authors on the subject, the third possible contribution, the thermalization of CO2 introduced by Pangburn [2], seems to be ignored by IPCC.
-We come back on the phenomenon further on.
+These additional sources of heat are needed, in order that the temperature distribution indeed corresponds to the measured one, shown in figure 3.
+The first two contributions are also mentioned by mainstream authors on the subject, the third possible contribution, the thermalization of CO2 introduced in AD 2016 by Pangburn [2], is ignored by IPCC: remember their slogan "science is settled".
+We come back on thermalization later.